 Who is responsible for pest control on a rental property?

-Generally, pest control is within the landlord’s duties.
+Generally, pest control is within the landlord’s liability.
 Most residential lease agreements include an “implied warranty of habitability”.
 This essentially requires landlords to provide their tenants with a property that meets certain conditions, making it free from health hazards and other dangers.

 In Florida, the implied warranty of habitability is controlled by the state’s Residential Landlord-Tenant Act.
 Under the law, landlords must comply with building codes, health codes, housing codes, and so on.
 If there are no specific codes, property owners must still comply with basic maintenance, such as fixing up floors, doors, roofs, exterior walls, and other structural components.